-CRn[CR] Reads the value of the current count in counter/timer n Cnn=xxxx[CR] where nn is counter number 00.01, or 02.
-ACnn 1 -nn 2 ,xxxx Acquires point list entries nn 1 through nn 2 , with a total of xxxx conversions performed. xxxx must be equal to or less than 2710hex (which is 10000 decimalall numbers must be presented to the Pod in hex).
-10000 data samples is the maximum internal storage capacity of the standard Pod.
+CLn,xxxx[CR] Loads hex value xxxx to counter number n divisor.
+[CR] CRn[CR] Reads the value xxxx of the current count on counter 00, 01, or 02 Cnn=xxxx[C R] ACnn 1 -nn 2 ,xxxx Acquires point list entries nn 1 through nn 2 , with a total of xxxx conversions performed. xxxx must be equal to or less than 2710hex (10,000 decimal-all numbers must be presented to the Pod in hex).
+10,000 data samples is the maximum internal storage capacity of the standard Pod.
 (Optional firmware can increase this capacity.
-Contact the factory for further information.)
-Please note that this function does not return any data.
+Contact factory for further information.)
+Note that this function does not return any data.
 Data is stored in internal SRAM storage for later retrieval using the R command.
 [CR] R This command reads the last buffer of data acquired using the AC command.
-The data is returned in CCXXXX CCXXXX CCXXXX CCXXXX[CR] format, where CC is the point number that was acquired, and XXXX is the analog conversion data.
-The total number of return values is identical to the XXXX parameter passed to the most recently issued AC command. see desc.
+The data is returned in CCXXXXCCXXXX CCXXXXCCXXXX[CR] format, where CC is the point number that was acquired, and XXXX is the analog conversion data.
+The total number of return values is identical to the XXXX parameter passed to the most-recently issued AC command.
+See Descr.
 Axxxx Acquires a single channel and returns the data immediately via the serial port, bypassing the point list.
 This command takes as its sole argument the same 2-byte parameter passed to the PL series of commands.
 The channel specified in the parameter is acquired using the range, polarity, and mux gain specified.
-The data is returned immediately, unlike the AC command.
+Unlike the AC command, the data is returned immediately.
 XXXX[CR] Ann 1 -nn 2 ,xxxx The A command works very similarly to the AC command.
 All parameters are the same.
-However, the A command runs in the foreground, occupying all of the attention of the Pod's micro-controller.
-This yields higher throughput, but sacrifices flexibility.
-The Pod acquires data at its fastest possible rate.
-Data is returned upon completion as if 'R' had been issued
+However, the A command runs in the foreground, occupying all of the attention of the Pod's microcontroller.
+This yields higher throughput but sacrifices flexibility.
+The Pod acquires data at its fastest rate.
+Data is returned upon completion as if "R" had been issued.

-Table 3-1: RAD128 Command List
+Table 3-1: RAG128 Command List